 If you still want to make homemade Easter egg dye, keep reading for a quick primer.

-How to make homemade Easter egg dye and color your eggs
+How to make homemade Easter egg dye

 Gather up the following: